Fellowships

 • Focus of the Work

-The selected fellow will collaborate with Laurel’s Center of Research for Girls (LCRG) to focus their work on girls’ experiences in one or more of the following areas: relationships, learning, social-emotional development, or intercultural fluency.
+The selected fellow will collaborate with Laurel’s Center for Research for Girls to focus their work on girls’ experiences in one or more of the following areas: relationships, learning, social-emotional development, or intercultural fluency.

 • Compensation

-The fellow will receive a stipend of $5,000 and reimbursement of travel costs for a visit in the fall to the Laurel School campus in Shaker Heights, Ohio to present their work and meet with the LCRG and school community.
+The fellow will receive a stipend of $5,000 and reimbursement of travel costs for a visit in the fall to the Laurel School campus in Shaker Heights, Ohio to present their work and meet with Laurel’s Center for Research for Girls and school community.

 • Purpose and Expectations